 The only time that you can change your dates with no penalty charge is if we have not purchased your permit yet.
 Usually we try to purchase the permits, at the most, inmediatly after your deposit is paid—depending on the urgency of the situation of course.
 The only time that we don’t get them within a few days is if you have reserved a date more than 6 months ahead of time.

 If we do not already have your permit you can change your date.
 If we already have your permit, the penalty to change is US $150 and there must be availability for the date which you want to move to.

-The DRCC requires a valid passport to issued your permit to the trail,best case is to organize your new passport in advance if that is the case.
-There is the possibility due to the limits of spaces on your requested date to book with your old passport number, them we can do a paperwork to change it, ( extra of $15pp)
+The Park of Machupicchu requires a valid passport to issued your permit to the trail,best case is to organize your new passport in advance if that is the case.
+There is the possibility due to the limits of spaces on your requested date to book with your old passport number, them we can do a paperwork to change it.

-Usually we only charge the deposit of your Inca Trail to the card to confirm your booking.
+Usually we only charge the deposit of your Inca Trail .
 This deposit and the details completed on your booking form are used as a guarantee for the balance and other tours.
 The balance is paid on your arrival to Cusco in cash.
-If you choose to pay with credit card you need to pay 10% commission.
+If you choose to pay with credit or debit card , it has a fee of 5% commission.
 The prices of the tours are for cash payment.
 You can withdraw US $ out of the ATMs, which there are plenty in Cusco.